Simplified Sparse Attention via Gist Tokens: Complexity Analysis

 \subsection{Single-Level Complexity}

-Given chunk size $L$, the number of chunks (and thus gist tokens) is $M = \lceil n / L \rceil$, and let $k$ denote the number of chunks selected for unfolding. \paragraph{Prefill.} During prefill, the computation decomposes into two parts: \begin{enumerate} \item \textbf{Intra-chunk attention.} Each chunk $C_m$ has $L$ raw tokens plus one gist token.
+Given chunk size $L$, the number of chunks (and thus gist tokens) is $M = \lceil n / L \rceil$, and let $k$ denote the number of chunks selected for unfolding.

+\paragraph{Prefill.} During prefill, the computation decomposes into two parts: \begin{enumerate} \item \textbf{Intra-chunk attention.} Each chunk $C_m$ has $L$ raw tokens plus one gist token.
 Under the causal mask, tokens within $C_m$ attend to at most $L + 1$ positions.
 Across all $M$ chunks, this costs $O(M \cdot L \cdot (L+1) \cdot d) = O(nL)$, since $M = \lceil n/L \rceil$ and $d$ is constant. \item \textbf{Gist-to-gist attention.} Each gist token $g_m$ can attend to all preceding gist tokens $g_1, \dots, g_{m-1}$.
 The total cost across all $M$ gist tokens is $\sum_{m=1}^{M} m = O(M^2) = O(n^2 / L^2)$. \end{enumerate} The overall prefill cost is therefore $O(nL + n^2/L^2)$.
 For typical settings where $L = O(\sqrt{n})$, both terms are $O(n\sqrt{n})$, yielding sub-quadratic prefill.
-For fixed $L$, the gist-to-gist term $O(n^2/L^2)$ dominates, which is quadratic but reduced by a factor of $L^2$ compared to full attention. \paragraph{Decoding (per step).} At each decoding step $t$, the computation involves: \begin{enumerate} \item \textbf{Relevance scoring.} The query $\mathbf{q}_t$ computes dot products with all $M$ gist keys: $s_{t,m} = \mathbf{q}_t^\top \mathbf{k}_{g_m} / \sqrt{d}$ for $m = 1, \dots, M$.
-This costs $O(M \cdot d) = O(M)$. \item \textbf{Top-$k$ selection.} Selecting the $k$ highest scores from $M$ candidates costs $O(M)$ (via a partial sort). \item \textbf{Hybrid attention.} The query attends to $k$ gist tokens and $k \cdot L$ raw tokens from the selected chunks, totaling $k(1 + L)$ key-value pairs.
-The attention computation costs $O(k(1+L) \cdot d) = O(kL)$. \end{enumerate} The total per-step decoding cost is:
+For fixed $L$, the gist-to-gist term $O(n^2/L^2)$ dominates, which is quadratic but reduced by a factor of $L^2$ compared to full attention.